NASA - National Aeronautics and Space Administration

 Data Set Producer

-The person most directly responsible for construction and release of this volume set is Dick Simpson, Experiment Engineer for the Mars Global Surveyor Radio Science Team and Radio Science Advisor to the Planetary Data System.
+The person most directly responsible for construction and release of these data sets is Dick Simpson, Experiment Engineer for the Mars Global Surveyor Radio Science Team and Radio Science Advisor to the Planetary Data System.
 Although many people contributed to the volume set, any faults in the product are his alone.
 The Team Leader for the Mars Global Surveyor Radio Science Team and Principal Investigator for this archiving activity is G. Leonard Tyler.
 The persons most directly involved with analysis of the data were Gordon Pettengill, Peter Ford, and Dick Simpson.
 Please direct any questions and comments to the PDS Geosciences Node, geosci@wunder.wustl.edu.

 PDS Nodes PDS Atmospheres Geosciences Imaging NAIF PPI Rings Small Bodies